canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ubuntu-desktop-aws/ubuntu-desktop-aws.md

 ---
 id: tutorial-ubuntu-desktop-aws
-summary: Learn how to connect and run ubuntu desktop on AWS EC2 Instance.
+summary: Learn how to connect and run Ubuntu desktop on AWS EC2 Instance.
 Access GUI to manage your machine more easily.
 categories: server
 tags: vnc,aws,ec2,tutorial,ubuntu,server,Ubuntu 16.04 LTS
 difficulty: 2